dali-lab/webtivity-parlay/README.md

 ##4) Git

 Now that you've made some changes to the site, we'll go over how to use git to commit and push your changes.
 Git is a code version control system and allows you to have a named log of your changes to the code and a way to work on the same files together with other people.
-It is sortof like an offline google docs where you *commit* every set of changes.
+It is sort of like an offline google docs where you *commit* every set of changes.
 [Here's a good resource](http://rogerdudler.github.io/git-guide/) but we'll do the basics here.

 <img src="docs/img/git_workflow.png" style="width:600px;">